top of page

 • adults such as teachers who are a safe adult for the grandchild are often forbidden to talk to the child about their missing grandparent.

-• No child bereavement services offer support for this type of 'living’ bereavement.
+• No child bereavement services offer support for ambiguous grief.
 We are undertaking a survey of child psychologists, psychotherapists and counsellors to see if those practitioner groups can and do effectively provide support to grieving grandchildren.

-• Schools generally do not have access to supporting loss resources despite a grandchild often disclosing their grief or manifesting it via act-out, aggressive or withdrawal behaviours in the school setting.
+• Schools generally do not have access to resources that enable them to support a grieving grandchildren despite the child or young person often disclosing their grief or manifesting it via act-out, aggressive or withdrawal behaviours in the school setting.

 Regardless of typology, we do not believe that grandchildren should be carrying this loss and in the main carrying it unsupported.
 We are concerned for those grandchildren with such significant current and future impacts.